-Alex Quade, who has long covered SF, frequently embedded downrange, pens two pieces.
+Alex Quade who has long covered SF, frequently embedded downrange, pens two pieces.
 First she tells of her visit, with other of our comrades in arms, to Arlington National Cemetery, and many of her memories of some who are buried there.
-Then she expands on the loss of Flipper 75, that she had been scheduled to be on during its final mission, sharing ODA 726's Joff Celleri's letter of his first hand experience.
+Then she expands on the loss of Flipper 75 that she had been scheduled to be on during its final mission, sharing ODA 726's Joff Celleri's letter of his first hand experience.

-Then that operation is described from a different perspective, highlighting how a small SF detachment, "without orders from higher," took it upon themselves to come to the aid of their fellow soldiers and airmen, "because that's what heroes do" in Alex's words.
-She also shared a letter of appreciation from the aviation commander to the team.
+Then that operation is described from a different perspective, highlighting how a small SF detachment, "without orders from higher", took it upon themselves to come to the aid of their fellow soldiers and airmen, "because that's what heroes do" in Alex's words.
+She also shared a letter of appreciation from the aviation commander to the team, along with exclusive downrange photos from that Sanjin Valley operation.
 Our three August guest speakers were on that op.
+Check out Alex's video! (see the link on page 15)

-Steve Sherman is a former Green Beret who has helped uncountable numbers of us with information on how to find old teammates, and a cataloguing that has helped us place ourselves in the big picture.
+Steve Sherman is a former Green Beret who has helped uncountable numbers of us with information on how to find old teammates, and a cataloging that has helped us place ourselves in the big picture.
 In his lifelong endeavor he has written a series of books, one for each year of the Vietnam War.
 He has finally completed the series, and it is described by Mike Benge, who is one of the many contributors to the collection.
+There's even a special deal for us on the set .(see page 16)